METRIX IAP

 Definition

 Opens with a direct brand or product statement — no question, no story, no soft opener.
-"Built to perform, made to last."
+"Violence, done right."
 "Built for pressure."
 The hook IS the statement.

 The buyer responds to confidence, not persuasion.
 A direct statement communicates brand authority without asking for it.